 Now that you know how you look online compare yourself to your top three competitors online.
 Read their articles, read their reviews, get an idea of how they're portrayed online.

 6. Perform outreach to a list of publishers

 When you look at your competition, note where they have been written about in a positive way.
 Make a list.
 Then use an outreach program to get mentioned there too.

 It’s time to go back to those problems you discovered during your audit.
 Maybe a reviewer felt that your bar had too many drinks on the menu, or that your dairy farm reeked of beet stew.
 Also, if your online presence seemed weak during the audit, this is the step where you clean it up and bring out the big guns.

 People trust online reviews as reputable sources.
-That means that the more positive online reviews you have the better, and that any negative reviews you have should be taken seriously and handled appropriately.
-If you found that there are negative reviews about your company or brand, a great first step is to respond to them.
+That means that the more positive online reviews you have, the better, and that any negative reviews you have should be taken seriously and handled appropriately.
+If you find that there are negative reviews about your company or brand, a great first step is to respond to them.
 In the world of reviews, reality bows to perception.

 In the world of online reviews, reality bows to perception

 When responding to negative online reviews, it’s important to use your intuition.
 Some people want to burn you no matter the cost.
 Those are the kinds of people you should politely avoid.
 Other reviews are legitimate grievances, however, and deserve genuine replies.
 Simply remember to keep your wits about you and to not invigorate character attacks or offensiveness.